Digital platforms and the future of urban mobility

 This major three-year study, funded by the Economic and Social Research Council, researches how digital platforms are reshaping urban mobility systems.

-The extent to which urban mobility platforms (including ride-hailing, bike-sharing, mapping, payment and other platforms) mitigate or exacerbate contemporary economic, ecological and social challenges, including Covid-19, at urban scale will depend on which platform innovations, and combinations of them, become dominant in a place, how they relate to existing forms of provision and how effectively this can be organised and governed.
+The extent to which urban mobility platforms (including ride-hailing, bike-sharing, mapping, payment, and other platforms) mitigate or exacerbate contemporary economic, ecological, and social challenges, including Covid-19, at the urban scale will depend on which platform innovations, and combinations of them, become dominant in a place, how they relate to existing forms of provision and how effectively this can be organised and governed.

-Consequently, the central questions the research asks are:
+Consequently, the central questions the research asks are as follows.

 - What are the various global trajectories of urban mobility platform innovation and how are they imagined and organised?

-- How does knowledge and policy associated with these various urban mobility platform innovation trajectories circulate between urban contexts?
+- How do knowledge and policy associated with these various urban mobility platform innovation trajectories circulate between urban contexts?

 - How do these trajectories combine and embed in city-regional contexts and with what implications for socio-spatial re-organisation?

 - To develop a global database of the various trajectories that constitute the global urban mobility platform innovation landscape.